guardian/support-frontend/docs/development.md

 #### Important notes:

 * The UI of the project is organized in components.
 The shared components are self-contained and are located in the top `components` folder.
+Additionally, in order to keep the components as simple as possible, the **shared components are presentational components**.
  The components specific to a page (which are not used in other pages) are located inside the `components` folder inside a specific page.

 * The CSS for a non-shareable component is located inside the `page.scss` file.